-(a) The Board by rule shall adopt procedures governing:

-(1) informal disposition of a contested case under Section 2001.056, Government Code; and

-(2) an informal proceeding held in compliance with Section 2001.054, Government Code.(b) Rules adopted under this section must:

-(1) provide the complainant and the license holder an opportunity to be heard; and

-(2) require the presence of a representative of the Board's legal staff or of the Attorney General to advise the Board or the Board's employees.
+- (a) The Board by rule shall adopt procedures governing: - (1) informal disposition of a contested case under Section 2001.056, Government Code; and - (2) an informal proceeding held in compliance with Section 2001.054, Government Code. - (b) Rules adopted under this section must: - (1) provide the complainant and the license holder an opportunity to be heard; and - (2) require the presence of a representative of the Board's legal staff or of the Attorney General to advise the Board or the Board's employees.

-Acts 1999, 76th Leg., ch.
-388, Sec.
-1, eff.
-Sept.
-1, 1999.